YosysHQ-Docs/AppNote-109/docs/source/index.rst

    that takes any valid value in the initial state and then is kept stable.
    This variable is useful to track a single arbitrary instances of a design where properties are defined for multiple symmetric units.

+..
+[8]
+   Expressions in FPV are already using sampled semantics.
+This is the reason why :systemverilog:`$sampled` is redundant.

 ==========
 References